mfliedner/algorithms/README.md

 ## Graphs
 Adjacency List representation of a graph and Kahn's and Tarjan's topological sorting algorithms;
 second implementation of a Binary Min Heap (with index map), Priority Map, Dijkstra shortest path

+## Dynamic Programming
+simple example problems for dynamic programming (recursion with caching of past results)